-Michelle Carter trial: Prosecution rests in texting suicide case
+Michelle Carter trial: Texts grew darker days before suicide

 Carter: "I don't think you're really serious about this.
 Like I know you say you're gonna but are you seriously gonna try?"

+Carter: "I feel like such an idiot ... because you didn't even do anything.
+You said you were going to the woods to do it ...
+I poured my heart to you ...
+I thought you really wanted to die, but apparently you don't ...
+I just feel played and stupid."

-In text exchanges in the following weeks Roy said he wished Carter could hold his hand during the suicide; Carter expressed doubt and confusion about whether Roy will "try hard" to end his life; Carter asked Roy to "prove her wrong" about his desire to die and said there were "lots of ways," including hanging, jumping from a building and stabbing himself.
+In other text exchanges that summer Roy said he wished Carter could hold his hand during the suicide; Carter asked Roy to "prove her wrong" about his desire to die and said there were "lots of ways," including hanging, jumping from a building and stabbing himself.

 Carter called Roy 14 times the day he died, trooper says